 Average Temperatures – Red Rock Canyon Area

 A good rule of thumb to keep in mind for the temperature is that it drops around 5.4 degrees Fahrenheit for each 1,000 feet of elevation gain.
-Add in a potential wind chill factor and it can feel mighty cold up there!
+Add in a potential wind chill factor and it can feel mighty cold up there.

-Views at the Top
+Views at the top of Turtlehead Peak

 When you finally make it to the top, there are two main views from Turtlehead.
 The cityscape and other parts of Red Rock Canyon.
 It’s hard to choose a favorite.